edvb/tisp/doc/tisp.7.md

 interface with modern languages.

-Tisp is single value named, so procedures share the same namespace as variables, removing the need for common lisp's `defunc` vs `defvar`, `let` vs `flet`, and redundant syntax for getting the function from a symbol.
+Tisp is single value named, so procedures share the same namespace as variables.
+This way functions are full first class citizens.
+It removes the need for common lisp's `defunc` vs `defvar`, `let` vs `flet`, and redundant syntax for getting the function from a symbol.

 ## Author